 The Bermondsey arch was open as a taproom selling stock brewed in Tottenham before a 10 hl kit, originally at Long Arm in Ealing, came online early in 2018, the year the brewery began running the remarkably successful Cask festival in March.
 Steve and head brewer Stirling Mitchell also used a home-made grist case and old school open fermenters formerly at Pressure Drop.
 The brewery’s distinctive visual style was created by artist Tida Bradshaw.

-During summer 2020, the brewery moved to the cellar of the Grosvenor Arms pub in Brixton.
+During summer 2020, Ben moved on, and Steve relocated the brewery to the cellar of the Grosvenor Arms pub in Brixton.
 This was once a large pub with a ballroom noted for punk gigs in the 1970s and 1980s, but was closed in 2014 with its interior ripped out in preparation for conversion into a convenience store and flats.
 A campaign to protect it as an Asset of Community Value only partly succeeded when the Planning Inspectorate overruled Lambeth council in restricting the designation to the ground floor only, allowing flats above.
 Now much reduced in space, the pub was reopened in March 2019 by the owners of another nearby beer-friendly pub, the Priory Arms in Stockwell.

 When Affinity found itself struggling following the loss of its taproom business in the 2020 lockdowns, the management of the Grosvenor invited the brewery to relocate to the cellar of the pub, which effectively became a brewpub.
 The Bermondsey brewhouse was too tall for the cellar so was sold to Three Hills brewery, the new occupants of the arch.
 A new brewhouse, sourced from Ryedale, had the same capacity but made use of unusual square-shaped vessels in more cellar-friendly dimensions.